RIKEN-RCCS/lens3/doc/design.md

 ### RANDOM MEMO

-Note: Python Popen seems to dup a PIPE fd and does not close the original.
+NOTE: Python Popen seems to dup a PIPE fd and does not close the original.
 It results in that a closure of stdout/stderr in a subprocess cannot be detected at the parent.

+Note: Lens3 does not remove buckets at all.
+It just makes them inaccessible.
+It is because MinIO's "mc rb" command removes the contents of a bucket that is not useful usually.